FREE SHIPPING ON ORDERS OVER $40

 From Lawrence Bullock

-Here’s a cold brew marinade for those foggy summer weekends (or anytime, actually) when company’s coming, and you have a bit of prep time.
+Here’s a cold brew marinade recipe for anytime when you have an extra bit of prep time.
 You will need a full two days for prep, and another ten hours for the slow cooker.

 Cold Brew Recipe:

-One 12oz package of Thanksgiving Coffee Kona Blend, cold brewed for 24 hours.
-I used our Cold Brew Kit.
-Once the cold brewing was complete (24 hours) I filtered the coffee using a mesh filter.
+From a 12 oz package of Thanksgiving Coffee Kona Blend, use 1/4 cup of beans, ground coarse for French Press, in a 1 quart French Press in the refrigerator.
+Add the ground coffee, and a quart of filtered water, and replace the plunger and lid.
+Don't press the plunger down till the brew is done.
+Once the cold brewing was complete (12 hours) I press the plunger down, trapping the grounds.
 If you don’t have one of those, simply pour off the cold brew into a second container until you see the sludge.
 Set the strained cold brew aside.
-Discard any solids left at the bottom of the cold brew kit, and you’re left with roughly 50 to 56 ounces of cold brew coffee.
+Discard any solids left at the bottom, and you’re left with a concentrate of cold brew coffee.
+Add water to get to the desired volume.

 I then placed the meat, covered in cold brew, in the refrigerator for 24 hours.
 Once the cold brew marinade process was over, I poured the leftover cold brew coffee into a container and set it aside.